nichollsh/AGNI/README.md

 # AGNI
 Radiative-convective solver which uses SOCRATES (2306) for radiative-transfer.
+Flux boundary conditions are kept constant, with the upward LW flux being set by `tstar` and the downward SW flux being set by `toa_heating`.
+Designed for integration into a coupled atmosphere-interior code, with surface boundary conditions set by an interior model.

 Pronounced: *ag-nee*.
 Named after the fire deity of Hinduism.
-The main repository for this code is [github.com/nichollsh/AGNI](https://github.com/nichollsh/AGNI).

 ### Repository structure
 * `README.md`       - This file